buildertools/bigmac/README.md

     bQ75DJUKHXiah3gXulPqKncEJO0F9UzAx75+LnrW+4w= Author.1 2017/02/11 11:25:23 You can like totally trust that Author.1 created this entry.
     NFyFBZSX+Q5jcfASmIdTVn0M71EWIIBWp1GciF9knHA= Author.1 2017/02/11 11:25:23 You can be sure that nobody modified it or spoofed the identify. pqA8TYOqfGU/YN0ztPRj1wG3qFuTvLTtGV/na0Q1wGQ= Author.2 2017/02/11 11:25:23 Even better, when you rotate and change the key version you can still read the whole log.

+## Asymmetric Identities

+Sometimes (usually) your system needs to be able to verify the authenticity of a message without sharing a secret with the author.
+In those cases it is best to make use of ECDSA or RSA signatures.
+The ````IdentifiedPKCS1v15Signer```` and ````IdentifiedECDSASigner```` types provide such tooling.

+    ecpk, _ := ecdsa.GenerateKey(elliptic.P256(), rand.Reader)
+    ecdsa1 := bigmac.NewIdentifiedECDSASigner(os.Stdout, "generated-ECDSA", ecpk)
+    ident.SetOutput(ecdsa1)
+    ident.Println("This uses an ECDSA signature.
+Pretty fancy.")

+Since ECDSA signatures produce two artifacts the log line is prepended with the R and S components (in that order) using standard base64 encoding.
+The secret name used for signing follows.
+All components are space delimited.

+    pk, _ := rsa.GenerateKey(rand.Reader, 2048)
+    pkcs1 := bigmac.NewIdentifiedPKCS1v15Signer(os.Stdout, "generated-rsa", pk)
+    ident.SetOutput(pkcs1)
+    ident.Println("This uses PKCS1v15 with a 2048 bit key.
+The resulting signature is huge and takes \"forever\" to generate.")

+The PKCS1 signature is standard base64 encoded and prepended to the provided input.
+The identity of the secret follows the signature.
+All components are space delimited.